This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 “Ask yourself, “Is there any less destructive way to look at this?”” – Martin Seligman

 Become skilled at generating alternatives to your negative beliefs.
-That gives you a chance to see things for how they really are and not for how bad they might appear to be.
+That gives you a chance to see things for how they are and not for how bad they might appear to be.

 For implications, here’s what to do when a negative belief might be accurate.
 Ask yourself, “Even if my belief is correct, what are its implications?”
 Once you have identified the implications, ask yourself, “How likely are those awful implications?”
 After you’ve answered that question, search again for evidence for that negative belief.

-Now here is an example of learned optimism…
+Here is an example of learned optimism…

 Example of Learned Optimism

-Adversity: I’m not working on my projects even though I have the time available to do so
+Adversity: I’m not working on my projects even though I have the time available to do so.

 Belief: I’m helpless, and the situation is hopeless.

 Consequences: I avoid working on my projects and permanently transforming my life for the better.
-Thus, I have more of the same, and it sure looks like I’m stuck.
+Thus, I have more of the same, and it looks like I’m stuck.

-Applying Learned Optimism to Your Life
+Applying Learned Optimism

 “Practice the ABCDE model. … During the next five adverse events you face, listen closely for your beliefs, observe the consequences, and dispute your beliefs vigorously.
-Then observe the energization that occurs as you succeed in dealing with the negative beliefs, and record all of this.
+Then, observe the energization that occurs as you succeed in dealing with the negative beliefs and record all of this.
 These five adverse events can be minor. … In each of these, use the four techniques of effective self-disputation. … Do it in your daily life over the next week.
 Don’t search out adversity, but as it comes along, tune in carefully to your internal dialogue.
-When you hear the negative beliefs, dispute them.
+When you hear … negative beliefs, dispute them.
 Beat them into the ground.
 Then record the ABCDE.” – Martin Seligman

 As a reminder, the ABCDE is Adversity, Belief, Consequences, Disputation, and Energization.
 And the four techniques of effective self-disputation are evidence, alternatives, implication, and usefulness.

 Go ahead now.
-Pick five adverse events over the next week, and keep a Disputation Record tracking how you deal with any negative beliefs that arise in your life.
+Pick five adverse events over the next week and keep a Disputation Record tracking how you deal with any negative beliefs that arise in your life.

 Conclusion

-There is plenty of value to be found throughout the book “Learned Optimism,” including discussion about the link between pessimism and depression.
+There is plenty of value to be found throughout the book “Learned Optimism,” including a discussion about the link between pessimism and depression.
 I had a great time reading the book, and I enjoy letting you know about excellent resources like it.

 You are greater than you think, stronger than you know, and more powerful than you realize.